Focusing on the Family: Pteroinae – Lionfish

 Common characteristics of lionfish include a large head and mouth in relation to the rest of their body.

-Lionfish also possess armour like ridges around the cheek, as seen left.
+Lionfish also possess armour like ridges around the cheek, as seen in the first image on the left.

-They also possess venomous spines along the dorsal and anal fins, as seen right.
+They also possess venomous spines along the dorsal and anal fins, as seen in the second image on the left.

 Each has two venom sacks at the base, which are squeezed together when contact is made, thus injecting the poison.